stefankober/detective-board/README.md

 ## Moving Objects

 1. Click and hold into empty space: move everything.
-2. Right click on an object (except thread, they move with the pins): move that object (left click is for copying text from notes).
+2. Right click on an object (except threads, they move with the pins): move that object (left click is for copying text from notes).

 ## Delete Objects